Overview

 Don’t Miss Out

 Mencap resources include films and guidance for people with learning disabilities about Annual Health Checks.
 People with learning disabilities are interviewed about what happens at an Annual Health Check, why it’s important, and what support they can ask for.
-Read more here
+More information is available on the Mencap website – Annual health checks page.

 It’s your health check

 A film by Somerset Council covers what a health check is, who can have one, and why it is important.
 The person should think about what they want from a health check before they attend and that it is fine to say ‘No’ to some things.
-A person with learning disabilities interviews a GP Learning Disability lead for the CCG.
+A person with learning disabilities interviews a GP Learning Disability lead for NHS Somerset.

 Health is Everybody’s Responsibility